Baseball in South Korea: Post-war period

 The 1980s marked the beginning of the professional baseball era in South Korea.
 In 1982, the MBC Chungyong, Lotte Giants, Samsung Lions, OB Bears, Haitai Tigers, and Sammi Superstars were launched, as was the highest-level league that they composed, the Korea Baseball Championship.
 This league continues to be South Korea's major league, and has expanded to 10 teams.

 The sport reached a new level of popularity when pitcher Chan Ho Park made his debut for the Los Angeles Dodgers in 1994.
 Park achieved a great deal of success in his Major League Baseball career, and paved the way for the American success of fellow South Korean players such as Hee-seop Choi, Byung-hyun Kim, Bong Jung-keun, Shin-Soo Choo, Hyun-jin Ryu, Jung-ho Kang, and Ha-seong Kim.

 It is also played widely on the local high school and collegiate level, as well as in a farm league (the Korea Baseball Futures League).

 Baseball's South Korean governing body is the Korea Baseball Organization, a member of the International Baseball Federation and the organization responsible for the nation's participation in such international competitions such as the Olympics, World Baseball Classic and the Asian Games.
 The KBO also manages Korea's national team.

 South Korea rose to prominence on the international baseball scene in the mid-2000s, finishing second in the 2009 World Baseball Classic to its arch-rival Japan.
 The team won the bronze medal at the 2000 Summer Olympics in Sydney, Australia, and the gold medal against Cuba at the 2008 Summer Olympics in Beijing, China.
 At the end of the 2023 World Baseball Classic, South Korea ranked fifth in the WBSC World Rankings.

 In March 2024, two regular-season Major League Baseball (MLB) games were played in Seoul, between the Los Angeles Dodgers and San Diego Padres; each team won one game.

+Attendances

+In the 2025 league season, three baseball clubs from South Korea recorded an average home league attendance of at least 20,000: